EricLambrecht/react-timing-hooks/docs/index.md

 #### `useTimeoutEffect(effectCallback, deps)`

-* `effectCallback` — will receive one argument `timeout(f, timeout)` that has the same signature as a native `setTimeout`
+* `effectCallback` — will receive two arguments: `timeout(f, timeout)` (which has the same signature as a native `setTimeout`), and a `cleanup` function to manually clear the current timeout if that is desired.
 * `deps` — is your regular `useEffect` dependency array

 This works like a regular `useEffect` hook, except that it adds a `setTimeout` like function to the callback args.
-The timeout will be cleared on unmount.
+Any timeout will be automatically cleared on unmount.

 Example: